RS Aero at HISC

 Class Captain duties are shared between Linda Stokes and Spike Daniels.
 If you have any questions at all, please email: email@example.com

-Women On Water has also continued to grow, with big turnouts of Aeros and providing many of the competitors in the events mentioned above, though every level of ambition is catered for, including purely social sailing.
-The first session of 2022 will be on Thursday 28th April.
+Women On Water has also continued to grow, with big turnouts of Aeros.
+Every level of ambition is catered for, including purely social sailing, though many have targeted the Chichester Harbour Race Week in August; with class starts for the 5 and 7 rigs, and with a relaxed programme timed around High Water it’s an attractive proposition.
+The first WOW session of 2023 will be on Thursday 27 April.

-HISC´s 2022 season officially starts on Sunday March 20th, but warm-up events have already been held in January and are planned for February and March.
-The first Pennant weekend is 16/17 April and the first Sprints on the 30th; both running run monthly until October.
+The 2023 season starts on Sunday March 19th, but informal Sprints have already been held in January and are planned for February.
+The first Pennant weekend is 8/9 April and these run monthly until October.
+The first Sprints are on the 22nd April and continue until December.

-But it’s not all about racing; there often Aeros out cruising or going for a blast.
-Because the boat is so light and easily driven, it’s just plain fun to go sailing, both for novices and the hardest-bitten racing veterans."
+It’s not all about racing though; there often Aeros out cruising or going for a blast.
+Because the boat is so light and easily driven, it’s just plain fun to go sailing, both for novices and the hardest-bitten racing veterans.